 Do not take Zumenon if you have or have had:

-cancer of the breast or uterus (womb) or any other oestrogen dependent cancer
+Cancer of the breast or uterus (endometrium) or any other estrogen dependent cancer

 Do not breastfeed if you are taking this medicine.

 You must stop taking Zumenon 4 weeks before certain types of surgery.

 Do not take it after the expiry date printed on the pack or if the packaging is damaged

 or shows signs of tampering.

 If it has expired or is damaged return it to your pharmacist for disposal.

 Before you start to take it